 If baking two baking sheets of cookies on different racks, switch the racks and rotate them front to back halfway through baking.

 Use a timer

-While waiting for the baked goods setup some space for cooling.
-In particular cookies need plenty of space.
-Setup cooling racks as needed.
-Inverting cakes make require and extra rack so it is good to have it on hand to help facilitate the process.
+While waiting for the baked goods, setup some space for cooling.
+In particular, cookies need plenty of space.
+Set up cooling racks as needed.
+Inverting cakes requires an extra rack, so it is good to have it on hand to help facilitate the process.

 Allow adequate cooling time.
-Often home bakers try to remove delicate cakes and baked good without allow enough time to cool and set.
+Often, home bakers try to remove delicate cakes and baked goods without allowing enough time to cool and set.
 Removing cakes and quick breads too quickly can cause them to crack.